Small boat at Little Ambergris Cay in the Turks and Caicos

 Sandy Point Beach

-Sandy Point Beach is located on the north-western end of North Caicos, and is a shallow inlet system with sandbars at the mouth of Parrot Cay Channel, which is the waterway that separates North Caicos from Parrot Cay.
+Sandy Point Beach is a pristine coast located on the northwestern end of North Caicos.
+It is a shallow inlet system with sandbars at the mouth of Parrot Cay Channel, which is the waterway that separates North Caicos from Parrot Cay.

-The shallows and sandbars almost connect North Caicos to Parrot Cay, and the ocean at Sandy Point Beach close to North Caicos is typically quite calm as it’s sheltered from the usual eastern trade winds by tall casuarina trees.
+The shallows and sandbars almost connect North Caicos to Parrot Cay.
+The ocean at Sandy Point Beach close to North Caicos is typically quite calm, as it’s sheltered from the usual eastern trade winds by tall casuarina trees.

 Some boat charters and excursions from Providenciales visit the area, but it’s also possible to take a day trip to North Caicos and Middle Caicos and explore on your own.